Importing Ethyl Alcohol

 Duty Exemption for Approved Purposes

-Registered medical practitioners, dentists, veterinary surgeons, and hospitals (for authorised uses)
+Registered medical practitioners, registered dentists, veterinary surgeons, or persons in charge of hospitals |

 How to Apply for Duty Exemption